 Jump to RecipeAuthentic Cantonese Style Stir Fry Basics

-I am very particular about how to make broccoli beef and it has to be made like a Cantonese style stir fry in a frying pan or wok.
+I love a Cantonese style stir fry broccoli beef in a frying pan or wok.
+It’s the best way to combine tender pieces of sliced beef and broccoli with a delicious umami packed sauce.
 Master this technique and you can make almost any kind of veggie + meat stir fry.

 - marinate the beef, prep the veggies, and prep the sauce